Question: What time do you turn on your headlights for your car?

 - When necessary to get another driver's attention.

-And the New York driver's manual states NYS law requires you to use your headlights from one-half hour after sunset to one-half hour before sunrise, when visibility is less than 1,000 feet (300 m) and whenever you are using your windshield wipers to clear rain, snow, sleet, etc.
+And the New York driver's manual says state law requires motorists to use their headlights from one-half hour after sunset to one-half hour before sunrise, when visibility is less than 1,000 feet (300 meters) and whenever drivers are using their windshield wipers to clear rain, snow, sleet, etc.